VitalikCo/WISE-knowledge-editing-method-on-Qwen2.5-7B/README.md

 - Knowledge editing methods enable targeted modification of specific facts but suffer from limited speed, scalability, and stability under sequential edits.
 - This work addresses the problem of improving speed and quality of knowledge editing, focusing on sequential editing while preserving rewrite accuracy, generalization (rephrase, portability), and locality.
 - Efficient and reliable knowledge editing is crucial for deploying LLMs in dynamic real-world environments where facts change over time.

+## Purpose and Objectives
+**Research purpose**: Evaluate the effectiveness of the [WISE](https://arxiv.org/abs/2405.14768) knowledge editing method on the ZsRE dataset, analysis of WISE knowledge editing method stability with a focus on sequential editing stability and query-type-specific performance

+**Objectives**:
+- Analyze existing knowledge editing methods and their limitations
+- Configure and adapt the WISE knowledge editing algorithm for efficient local model updates on the ZsRE dataset.
+- Design and implement a custom evaluation protocol for measuring knowledge retention under sequential edits.
+- Implement a sequential editing pipeline on a large language model (Qwen2.5-7B).
+- Analyze knowledge retention and degradation under multiple sequential edits.
+- Conduct an analysis of editing behavior and retention across different question types (who, what, when, where, which).

 ## Research Methods and Tools